italobbarros/italobbarros/README.md

 ### Hello World! 🤞🎮

 - ⚙  I’m a Electronic Engineer and a maker
-- 🔭 I’m currently working on embedded system using C/C++
+- 🔭 I’m currently working on embedded system using C/C++ and Python
-- 📚 I'm learning flutter(dart), C#, Javascript , HTML/CSS and Python.
+- 📚 I'm learning Rust.

 <div align ="center">